MarkDing/IoT-Developer-Boot-Camp/CONTRIBUTING.md

 Please use the clear abbreviations to avoid too long file name, however, please make sure the name convey the purpose of the picture (or screenshot) as clearly as possible.

 ### How to Get Code ?
-You can access and read the source code [here](https://github.com/MarkDing/IoT-Developer-Boot-Camp).
+The user can access and read the source code online [here](https://github.com/MarkDing/IoT-Developer-Boot-Camp), or clone all source code from github to local with command line or GUI tool (for e.g., [Github Desktop](https://desktop.github.com/)), please note that user has only read permission in this case, please refer to the section [Pull Request](#pull-requests) for how to contribute your source code to this repository.
-And also clone all code from github to local with command line or GUI tool (for e.g., [Github Desktop](https://desktop.github.com/)), if use the command line, clone the repo with this command:
+If use the command line, clone the repo with this command:
 `git clone https://github.com/MarkDing/IoT-Developer-Boot-Camp.git -b <branch_name>`

 ### How to Contribute ?